ppgcourseUB/ppgcourse2023/Sequence_alignments.ANA_ROJAS/README.md

 For Linux,==>  `cat example.fa | awk '/^>/ {printf("%s%s\t",(N>0?"\n":""),$0);N++;next;} {printf("%s",$0);} END {printf("\n");}' | shuf | head -n 10 | awk '{printf("%s\n%s\n",$1,$2)}' > example_random.fa`

 5.- Visualise all the alignments using Jalview (https://www.jalview.org/) or Belvu (https://www.sanger.ac.uk/tool/seqtools/) [*local work*]. **Remember that to do that you must download the data from your personal computers first.
-In your local folder, type `scp -r user@host:/folder_to_download.`**
+See above.**

 8.- Select any protein of the five alignments and IDENTIFY the proteins included in the alignment via BLAST or HMMER search (local work).